 - Letter of recommendation from your teacher, counselor or community leader.

-We look forward to working with next year's applicants and again helping to expose them to opportunities that can make their (and our) futures bright.
+We look forward to working with this year's applicants and helping to expose them to opportunities that can make their (and our) futures bright.